crate/cloud-howtos/docs/add-users.rst

 Add users to an organization
 ============================

-New users can be added to an organization by going to the Organization page in the Console if you are logged in as organization admin.
+New users can be added to an organization by going to the Organization overview page in the Console if you are logged in as organization admin.
 (For more information on user roles and associated privileges, see our documentation on :ref:`user roles <cloud-reference:user-roles>`.)
-At the top, you will see four tabs labelled *Subscriptions*, *Settings*, *Users*, and *Audit Log*.
+At the top, you will see seven tabs.

 .. image:: _assets/img/organization-overview.png
    :alt: Cloud Console organization overview